Sventimir/omnibridge/README.md

-# bridge-mentor
+# OmniBridge
-A set of tools for learning the game of bridge.
+A set of tools for learning the game of bridge and scoring tournaments, matches, etc.